AdobeDocs/indesign-api-docs/README.md

     ```javascript
     /*  Creates json string that is returned in case the job has failed.
     @param errorCode: Error code detail.
-    @param errorString: Description about error.
+    @param errorString: Description about the error.
     @return: json string.
     */